spacelift-io/spacelift-helm-charts/README.md

 ## Storage

 By default this chart configures the launcher pods to use `emptyDir` for storage.
-This is just for convenience while testing.
-Using `emptyDir` in production is not recommended, and may result in the launcher pods being evicted due to disk pressure.
+If you decide to use `emptyDir`, please be aware that there needs to be enough space available on your Kubernetes nodes for the worker to use.
+If your nodes run low on disk space the worker pods may be evicted.

-This chart provides two ways to configure storage for the launcher:
+Because of this, the chart provides other ways to configure storage for the launcher:

 - Using a [volume template](#volume-template) (recommended).
 - Using a [volume claim template](#volume-claim-template).